Skip to main content

 Saliva Test

-Saliva testing can detect fentanyl for approximately 1–3 days after the last use.
+Saliva testing can detect Fen for approximately 1–3 days after the last use.
 Saliva tests are non-invasive and increasingly used for post-accident and reasonable suspicion testing where recent use is the concern.
 The DOT authorized oral fluid testing as an alternative to urine in May 2023, though widespread DOT implementation awaits final lab certification.

 Hair Follicle Test